Refractive lens exchange (lens replacement surgery)

 Unlike LASIK or PRK, refractive lens exchange can correct almost any degree of hyperopia, and visual acuity after RLE surgery often is better than LASIK and PRK outcomes in cases of moderate and high hyperopia.

-If you have myopia, RLE usually is performed only if you are not suitable for any other vision correction surgery.
+If you have myopia, RLE usually is performed only if you are not a suitable candidate for any other vision correction surgery.
 People with myopia have a higher risk of retinal detachment during clear lens extraction, and other refractive surgery options should be explored first.

 Vision After Refractive Lens Exchange